-You will probably need additional tests to confirm the type and severity of your heart failure, and to decide the best treatments.
-These may include a variety of blood and urine tests and some common heart tests.
+A person will probably need additional tests to confirm the type of heart failure and its severity.
+And, to decide the best treatments.
+Some common heart tests are:

-A chest x-ray can show whether parts of your heart are enlarged, or if there is fluid buildup in your lungs.
+A chest x-ray can show whether parts of the heart are enlarged, or if there is fluid buildup in the lungs.
 These can be signs of heart failure, a heart valve problem, or thickening of the heart muscle.

 Echocardiogram (or “Echo”) and Echo Stress Test

-This is the most common test for heart function, heart valve problems, and other heart conditions.
-It uses ultrasound (sound waves) to create a picture of the inside of your heart while it’s beating.
-This test is often done while you’re on a treadmill or exercise bicycle to see how your heart pumps during exercise.
+This test uses ultrasound (sound waves) to create a picture of the inside of the heart while it’s beating.
+This test often happens while a person is on a treadmill or exercise bicycle to see how the heart pumps during activity.

 Electrocardiogram (ECG or EKG) and ECG Stress Test

-This simple, painless test measures the electrical activity of your heart.
-It uses electrodes (wires) placed on the chest and other parts of your body.
-You might have the test while you are lying down, or while you are exercising on a treadmill or bicycle, to see how your heart responds to increased physical activity.
-If you can’t exercise, your health care provider might give you a medication to make your heart pump harder.
+This simple, painless test measures the heart’s electrical activity.
+It uses electrodes (wires) placed on the chest and other parts of the body.
+A person might have the test while they are lying down or exercising on a treadmill or bicycle.
+If a person can’t exercise they might take a medication to make the heart pump harder to mimic exercise.

 CT Coronary Angiogram